 - Support development of policies and documents on topics of priority to the sector

 Communicate to our partners and stakeholders about our initiatives

 - Communicate to stakeholders on RF initiatives through publications and sectoral events

 - Facilitate studies on internalizing RF initiatives in financial institutions and to disseminate widely among stakeholders

 - Engage with key stakeholders including regulators, policy makers, lenders, donors and investor forums, as well as apex financial institutions.

-The members include the World Bank Group, the Small Industries Development Bank of India, the UK Department for International Development, the Michael and Susan Dell Foundation, Dia-Vikas Capital, Sa-Dhan, Access-Assist, Microfinance Institutions Network, Business Correspondent Federation of India, and Individual Members such as Mr. Brij Mohan and Mr. Narasimhan Srinivasan
+The members include the World Bank and the International Finance Corporation; the Small Industries Development Bank of India; the UK Department for International Development; the Michael and Susan Dell Foundation; Dia-Vikas Capital; Sa-Dhan; Access-Assist; Microfinance Institutions Network; Business Correspondent Federation of India, and Individual Members such as Mr. Brij Mohan and Mr. Narasimhan Srinivasan.